General expressions for extra-dimensional tree amplitudes and all-plus 1-loop integrands in Q-cut representaion: Introduction

 However, it is difficult to do this work by directly calculating a tremendous number of Feynman diagrams involving n gluons.
 Fortunately, calculations of multi-particle amplitudes have greatly developed in the last ten years, starting from the twistor string description of ${\cal N}=4$ Yang-Mills proposed by Witten~\cite{Witten:2003nn}.
 New ideas have led to the development of new powerful formalisms.
 The MHV vertex expansion (CSW)\cite{Cachazo:2004kj} and the BCFW recursion relations \cite{Britto:2004ap,Britto:2005fq} are two most important ones.
 Recently CHY formula \cite{Cachazo:2013hca}\cite{Cachazo:2013iea} is developed, which can be used to calculate scattering amplitudes in arbitrary dimension.

 In this paper, to deal with our extra-dimensional cases, we focus on the BCFW recursion relations, which is an on-shell recursive method developed by Britto, Cachazo, Feng, and Witten, where an higher-point tree amplitude can be given by the sum of products of a propagator and two on-shell lower-point amplitudes with shifted, complex momenta.
-Later, though the work of Badger, Glover, Khoze, and Svr\v cek \cite{Badger:2005zh}, the BCFW recursion relations have been generalized to include massive particles with spin.
+Later, through the work of Badger, Glover, Khoze, and Svr\v cek \cite{Badger:2005zh}, the BCFW recursion relations have been generalized to include massive particles with spin.

-The BCFW recursion relations for massive particles are also applicable in our cases.
-But the massless non-scalar particles with $D$-dimensional momenta are different from massive ones with 4-dimensional momenta: they have more polarization freedom.
-So this series of extra-dimensional amplitudes contain more kinds of amplitudes than massive cases and we need to choose more helicity for extra-dimensional momenta.
-In this paper, we follow the similar treatments to use the BCFW recursion relations in amplitudes with massive legs and apply the generalized spinor helicity formalism for massive amplitudes to express amplitudes with extra-dimensional momenta.
+The BCFW recursion relations for massive particles are also applicable in our cases because each helicity state of a massless $D$-dimensional spin-1 particle is equivalent to a massive particle state.
+A massless spin-1 particle with $D$-dimensional momentum has $D-2$ polarization degrees of freedom instead of 2 for a 4-dimensional massless spin-1 particle.
+So we need to choose more helicity states and this series of extra-dimensional amplitudes contain more kinds of amplitudes.
+After choosing totally $D-2$ physical polarization vectors labeled by helicity $+$ $-$ and $S_a$($a\in \{4,5, \dots, D-1\}$), we can follow the similar treatments using the BCFW recursion relations in amplitudes with massive legs and apply the generalized spinor helicity formalism for massive amplitudes to express these tree amplitudes involving 2 adjacent extra-dimensional legs.
 Our results for this series of different amplitudes are concise and have a common structure astonishingly.